21 Day Gut Cleanse

 Being less hungry throughout the day

 Be sure to drink lots of water!
 This may be more fiber than you are used to, which can create a backup in the elimination system.
 If you eat soy as a protein source, stick with organic, Non-GMO tempeh.
 This fermented and sprouted food is high in fat and protein, and will help repopulate the gut with healthy bacteria.
 Tofu is highly processed, and often not regulated- I suggest cutting it out in general!

-2 Sample Days of Eating- make food in large batches so you have ingredients ready to go and can mix’n match
+2 Sample Days of Eating- make food in large batches so you are ready to go with mix’n match meals